wilblack/lilybot/README.md

 1. Set-Up the Raspberry Pi with BrickPi
 =======================================

-I followed the instructions here http://www.dexterindustries.com/BrickPi/getting-started/pi-prep/ and downloaded the "wheezy" image and installed Win32DiskImager from http://sourceforge.net/projects/win32diskimager/.
-A zip file of the wheezy image is included in the` lib` folder and is named `2013.07.27_BrickPi_weezy_flavor`.
+I followed the instructions here http://www.raspberrypi.org/quick-start-guide.
+The guide has you install NOOBS.
+NOOBS is a start program that let's you install different OS on the Raspberry Pi.
+In this repo I use the Raspbian version unless otherwise noted.
+You will need an 8GB or bigger SD card to install Raspbian.

 Config Wi-Fi